Skip to contentSkip to navigationSkip to topbar

 On the Internet, latency and packet loss depend on geolocation.
 When the connection between a sender and a receiver spans the globe, latency and jitter are increased by the distance between the parties.
 Packet loss is also more likely, due to the number of routers in the connection path.
 Due to this, the Twilio infrastructure that serves your rooms should be as close as possible to your clients.
 Otherwise, quality may be affected:

-• In Group Rooms the media latency and packet loss may increase making the fidelity to drop.
+• Media latency and packet loss may increase making the fidelity drop.

 To minimize these problems, Twilio makes it possible to specify the signaling and media regions for your Rooms.
 However, determining what's the closest region for a participant is not always trivial.
 For this reason, we recommend developers use GLL (Global Low Latency).
 When GLL is specified, Twilio will automatically choose the region that minimizes latency.
 See our Video Regions and Global Low Latency documentation for further insight.